If you are planning a trip to San Francisco, visiting Muir Woods should be at the top of your bucket list.

 Muir Woods is a National Monument just a stone’s throw away from the heart of San Francisco in the Golden Gate Recreation Area.
 One of few national parks or monuments where you can find redwoods, visitors can walk among towering trees thousands of years their senior.

-Benefits of Visiting Muir Woods with Dylan’s
+Benefits of Visiting Muir Woods with Dylan’s Famous Tour

 If you have a limited amount of time to spend in our beautiful city, managing your time wisely is the key to an amazing trip.
-Our San Francisco adventures cover all of the well-known spots on your bucket list and offer a seamless shuttle service to Muir Woods, so you don’t waste any time getting to know our beautiful city.

 Maximize Your Time Exploring San Francisco

 Most tour companies only combine visiting Muir Woods with a small break in Sausalito.
-We know that you want more out of your San Francisco experience, especially if you are only in the city for a short time.
+We know you want more out of your San Francisco experience, especially if you are only in the city for a short time.

 Dylan’s Takes Care of the Planning for You